mariavechtomova/amazon_food_reviews/README.md

 - `5a.
 Category2 base model`.
 Implement a baseline model (Random Forest with TF-IDF features) to predict the second level category of the product in the review.
 - `5b.
 Category2 CNN model simple`.
 Implement a simple CNN to predict the second level category of the product in the review.
 - `5c.
 Category2 CNN model advanced`.
 Implement an advanced CNN to predict the second level category of the product in the review.
+- `5d.
+Category2 CNN model advanced with tweak`.
+Implement an advanced CNN to predict the second level category of the product in the review.
+Extra hidden layer added
+- `6.
+Make new predictions`.
+Create new predictions using the saved model

 Helper functions can be found in `helpers.py` file.